 The 6 Most Common Text Features

 The title is a text feature that gives a quick idea of what the reader will learn.
 Titles and subtitles of a nonfiction text taught in the classroom are important elements that the students can use to understand new vocabulary words to understand the meaning of the text.

 Titles can give examples that help aid in comprehension and retention.
 The student can see an example that allows them to think independently about the text and create arguments based on the title.

 A table of contents gives the reader a breakdown of the topics covered in the text and where to locate them.
 The chapter titles give an idea about what to expect to learn in each chapter.

 3. Glossary or Index

-This is an informational text, aside from the main text.
+This is an informational text box, aside from the main text.
 The sidebars are generally on the side of the page.
-You can see it as an aside that contains important information that, for whatever reason, didn’t fit well within the body of the nonfiction text.
+Sidebars contain important information that, for whatever reason, didn’t fit well within the body of the nonfiction text.

 5. Pictures and Captions

 Pictures and captions help are important features to understand the text better.
 Many authors create captions to show an object or an idea from the text.
 Short headings are free of overly complicated language.